msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 toc = true
 +++

-## Reports

 The reports page gives you an overview of the reports available in Open mSupply.
 You can access the reports page by clicking on the `Reports` menu item.
 ![goto_report](/docs/getting_started/images/goto_report.png)

-You will be presented with a list of reports that you can run.
+You will be presented with a list of reports that you can generate.
 The reports listed below are the standard reports and will already be set up for you.
 If you need a custom report, please contact mSupply support at [support@msupply.foundation](mailto:support@msupply.foundation).